ROCm/container-toolkit/README.md

       > amd-ctk gpu-tracker reset
       GPU Tracker has been reset
-      It is recommended to stop and restart running containers to get the most accurate GPU Tracker status
+      Since GPU Tracker was enabled, it is recommended to stop and restart running containers to get the most accurate GPU Tracker status

       > sudo amd-ctk cdi generate
       Generated CDI spec: /etc/cdi/amd.json